kasonchan/scalameetups/scalameetup18/README.md

 - Used to perform an operation in other threads for concurrency and parallel execution
 - Placeholder construct for a value that may not exist yet
-- Monand for value executed in time
+- Monad for value executed in time

 ---